There is Mass at 4:00pm every Saturday in Portuguese.

 after the Mass on Thursday.
 There will also be Exposition of the Blessed Sacrament

-on Friday after Mass until 12:00 noon.
+on Wednesday after rosary until 12:15pm.
 This extended time is part of our celebrations

 of the Tercentenary of the Birth of the Venerable Nano Nagle (see below)

 The Venerable Nano Nagle is the foundress of the Presentation Sisters and 2018 marks the 300th anniversary of her birth.
 Throughout this year it would be good to pray in a particular way for some of the intentions which were important to her.
-She gathered others around her to assist in her work and was an inspiration to many, and so during the month of August we can pray for the Presentation Associates and all those inspired by the Venerable Nano Nagle As well as making this intention part of our daily prayer, there will be an extended period of Exposition of the Blessed Sacrament this Friday 17th August from 9:45am until 12:00 noon.
-The letters of the Venerable Nano Nagle can now be viewed at https://digital.ucd.ie/view/ucdlib:153347.
+She was concerned that all Catholics should be able to receive Christian formation, and so during the month of September we can pray for education in the faith.
+As well as making this intention part of our daily prayer, there will be an extended period of Exposition of the Blessed Sacrament this Wednesday 19th September after rosary (approx.10:15am) until 12:15pm.
+The letters of the Venerable Nano Nagle can be viewed at https://digital.ucd.ie/view/ucdlib:153347.
 Bishop Declan will be with us to celebrate Mass on Thursday 8th November at 2:00pm as part of our celebrations for this special; year.